LeiziRavi/notes-leiziravi/Computer Networks/Notes/03 Network Protocols and Communications - Part 1.md

 - Data is going to flow from one node to another node.
 - There are three different types of flows:
 	- Simplex
-		- Sommunication is always unidirectional.
+		- Communication is always unidirectional.
 		- One device can transmit and the other device will receive.
 		- Example: Keyboard, Traditional monitors
 	- Half Duplex